Swim Bladder Disease In Bettas (Causes and treatment guide)

 Most bony fish have a swim bladder (including all bettas), but fish such as sharks and rays do not.
 Sharks and Rays use their forward motion to ascend or descend, which is easier because of how water is transferred over their fins.

-Fish that spend their lives on the bottom of the ocean do not require a swim bladder.
+Fish that spend their lives on the bottom of the ocean don’t require a swim bladder.

 Swim bladder disease in betta fish is also called Swim Bladder Disorder and is less commonly known as Flip Over.